Lectures on the Spin and Loop $O(n)$ Models: Introduction

 \section{Introduction}

 The classical spin $O(n)$ model is a model on a $d$-dimensional lattice in which a vector on the $(n-1)$-dimensional sphere is assigned to every lattice site and the vectors at adjacent sites interact ferromagnetically via their inner product.
 Special cases include the Ising model ($n=1$), the XY model ($n=2$) and the Heisenberg model ($n=3$).
 We discuss questions of long-range order (spontaneous magnetization) and decay of correlations in the spin $O(n)$ model for different combinations of the lattice dimension $d$ and the number of spin components~$n$.
-Among the topics presented are the Mermin-Wagner theorem, the Berezinskii-Kosterlitz-Thouless transition, the infra-red bound and Polyakov's conjecture on the two-dimensional Heisenberg model.
+Among the topics presented are the Mermin--Wagner theorem, the Berezinskii--Kosterlitz--Thouless transition, the infra-red bound and Polyakov's conjecture on the two-dimensional Heisenberg model.

 The loop $O(n)$ model is a model for a random configuration of disjoint loops.
 In these notes we discuss its properties on the hexagonal lattice.
 The model is parameterized by a loop weight $n\ge 0$ and an edge weight $x\ge 0$.
 Special cases include self-avoiding walk ($n=0$), the Ising model ($n=1$), critical percolation ($n=x=1$), dimer model ($n=1, x=\infty$), proper $4$-coloring ($n=2, x=\infty)$, integer-valued ($n=2$) and tree-valued (integer $n>=3$) Lipschitz functions and the hard hexagon model ($n=\infty$).
 The object of study in the model is the typical structure of loops.
 We will review the connection of the model with the spin $O(n)$ model and discuss its conjectured phase diagram, emphasizing the many open problems remaining.
 We then elaborate on recent results for the self-avoiding walk case and for large values of $n$.